abcnorio/nspawn-aiml/Readme.md

 machinectl login $VNAME
 ```

-We have to set the following values according to your needs.
+We have to set the following values according to your environment.
 The ethernet interface within the container is mostly called `host0` automatically, just leave that.
-We create a static IP for the container, so
+We create a static IP for the container.
+Required are

-- you need a free static IP on the LAN for the container
+- a free static IP on the LAN for the container
 - DNS server on the LAN
 - gateway on the LAN